szunami/blog-1/2016-11-18-processors-part-two.html.md

 Peripheral devices allow a CPU to interact with the outside world and expand its functionality.
-Each of these devices has its own controlling processor, but the way those work is defined by the manufacturer the manufacturer provides (or the Linux community reverse-engineers) *driver specifications* that tell the CPU how to talk to it.
+Each of these devices has its own controlling processor, but the way those work is defined by a *driver specification* the manufacturer provides (or the FOSS community reverse-engineers) that tells the CPU how to talk to it.

 ## Expanded Memory